pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

     When uploading collected data through Diag, you need a token for user authentication.
 If you already set a token Diag, you can reuse the token and skip this step.

     To get a token, log in to [Clinic Server](https://clinic.pingcap.com.cn) and click the icon in the lower-right corner of the Cluster page.
-Next, select **Get Access Token For Diag Tool**, click **+** in the pop-up window, and then copy and save the displayed token information.
+Next, select **Get Access Token For Diag Tool**, click **+** in the pop-up window.
+Make sure that you have copied and saved the displayed token information.

     ![Get the Token](/media/clinic-get-token.png)

     > **Note:**
     >
     > - When accessing Clinic Server for the first time, before getting a token, you need to log in to [Clinic Server](https://clinic.pingcap.com.cn) using your AskTUG account and create an organization first.
-    > - For data security, TiDB only displays the token information when it is created.
-If you lost the information, you can delete the old token and create a new one.
+    > - For data security, TiDB only displays the token upon the token creation.
+If you have lost the token, delete the old token and create a new one.
     > - A token is only used for uploading data.

     Then, set the token in Diag.
 For example: